Lima: Language

 Known as Peruvian Coast Spanish, Lima's Spanish is characterized by the lack of strong intonations as found in many other Spanish-speaking regions.
 It is heavily influenced by Castilian Spanish.
 Throughout the Viceroyalty era, most of the Spanish nobility based in Lima were originally from Castile.
 Limean Castillian is also characterized by the lack of voseo, unlike many other Hispanic American countries.
 This is because voseo was primarily used by Spain's lower socioeconomic classes, a social group that did not begin to appear in Lima until the late colonial era.

 Limean Spanish is distinguished by its clarity in comparison to other Latin American accents and has been influenced by immigrant groups including Italians, Andalusians, West Africans, Chinese and Japanese.
 It also has been influenced by anglicisms as a result of globalization, as well as by Andean Spanish and Quechua, due to migration from the Andean highlands.

+El Comercio is the largest and oldest newspaper outlet of Peru, headquartered in Lima.
+It was founded in 1839, by José Manuel Amunátegui y Muñoz and Alejandro Villota.
+The National Library of Peru is located in the San Borja District.
+It was founded in 1821, with its original building being located in Historic Centre of Lima.
+The new building was built in 2006.

 Museums

-Lima is home to the country's highest concentration of museums, most notably the Museo Nacional de Arqueología, Antropología e Historia del Perú, Museum of Art, the Museo Pedro de Osma, the Museum of Natural History, the Museum of the Nation, The Sala Museo Oro del Perú Larcomar, the Museum of Italian Art, the Museum of Gold and the Larco Museum.
+Lima is home to the country's highest concentration of museums, most notably the Museo Nacional de Arqueología, Antropología e Historia del Perú located inside a viceregal mansion and which presents among its most outstanding attractions a fine collection of gold and silver from ancient Peru, the famous collection of erotic art and the deposits where visitors can appreciate 45,000 archaeological objects duly classified, Lima Art Museum, and the Museo Pedro de Osma.
+Other museums include the Museum of Natural History, the Museum of the Nation, The Sala Museo Oro del Perú Larcomar, the Museum of Italian Art, the Museum of Gold and the Larco Museum.
 These museums focus on art, pre-Columbian cultures, natural history, science and religion.
 The Museum of Italian Art shows European art.

+Both the Larco Museum and Museum of Peruvian Culture are located in the Pueblo Libre district, and are connected by a blue pedestrian line that makes it easy to visit them together.
+In the Miraflores district you can visit the Museo Oro del Perú in Larcomar, which has a collection of pre-Columbian gold objects.
+There are also archaeology site museums of Lima, such as Pachacamac and Huaca Pucllana.
+Not only are there museums dedicated to exhibiting the manifestations of Peruvian pre-Hispanic culture, but there are also art, natural history, science, religious and thematic museums.
+Of note are the Electricity Museum and the Postal and Philatelic Museum of Peru.